 Our version of this classic salad is a variation on the original, concocted late one hungry night by Robert Cobb from leftovers in the kitchen of his famous Los Angeles restaurant, the Brown Derby.
+It has a Southwestern spin.

 Combine 1/4 cup lime juice, 1/4 cup oil, soy sauce, 1/2 teaspoon cumin, and redpepper flakes in a small bowl.
 Place chicken breasts in a large resealable plastic bag.
 Pour marinade into bag, and refrigerate at least 1 hour or overnight.